-In order to improve rare disease knowledge generation and dissemination, Orphanet's collaborates with European Reference Networks (ERNs) for rare diseases.
+In order to improve rare disease knowledge generation and dissemination, Orphanet collaborates with European Reference Networks (ERNs) for rare diseases.
 This common endeavour aims to improve rare diseases patients' lives by increasing knowledge and providing equal access to the pool of expertise provided by the ERNs.
-The coordination of complementary activities was a key action of the EC Direct Grant supporting Orphanet.
-Work in 2020 focused on the following key areas:
+The coordination of complementary activities was a key action of the EC Direct Grant supporting Orphanet and was a core component of the Orphanet Direct Grant OD4RD (start 2022).
+Work in 2022 focused on the following key areas:

-Improve the Orphanet nomenclature of rare diseases to provide stakeholders with a common, controlled language as a basis to improve the identification of patients and aid access to diagnosis and care, to better structure and optimise rare disease data, and to improve the interoperability between health information systems and research data.
-Several groups of diseases have been revised and finalised so far, including the Orphanet classifications of rare eye diseases (ERN-EYE), primary lymphedema (VASCERN), as well as rare kidney diseases (ERKNet).
-Work is being finalised on Inherited epidermolysis bullosas (ERN-SKIN).
-Collaborations are also underway with other ERNs, including ERN BOND, ERN CRANIO, MetabERN, EpiCARE, VASCERN, ITHACA, RITA, TransplantChild and eUROGEN.

-- Revise and enlarge the Orphanet encyclopedia of rare diseases: To date 93 texts have been revised in collaboration with ERNs. - Prove a directory of healthcare, patient support and research activities related to RD: work continued to represent all ERNs' activities. - Communicate on ERN activities to the RD community: A dedicated section of OrphaNews International provides a showcase, with an edition dedicated to resources provided by ERNs concerning COVID-19 and RD.
+- Improve the Orphanet nomenclature of rare diseases to provide stakeholders with a common, controlled language as a basis to improve the identification of patients and aid access to diagnosis and care, to better structure and optimise rare disease data, and to improve the interoperability between health information systems and research data.
+Several groups of diseases have been revised and finalised so far, including the Orphanet classifications of rare eye diseases (ERN-EYE), primary lymphedema (VASCERN), rare kidney diseases renal tubular diseases and ciliopathies (ERKNet), inherited epidermolysis bullosas (ERNSKIN), cranial malformations (ERN CRANIO), as well as anorectal malformations (eUROGEN).
+Collaborations are also underway with other ERNs, including ERN BOND, ERN-ITHACA, ERN-EUROGEN, ENDO-ERN, , MetabERN, EpiCARE, VASCERN. - OrphaID platform (https://id-genes.orphanet.app/ithaca/): launched in 2022 to provide access to curated intellectual disability related genes and phenotypes, resulting from a collaboration between ITHACA and Orphanet. - Revise and enlarge the Orphanet encyclopedia of rare diseases: in 2022, texts on 99 diseases have been revised in collaboration with ERNs. - Prove a directory of healthcare, patient support and research activities related to RD: work continued to represent all ERNs' activities. - Communicate on ERN activities to the RD community: a dedicated section of OrphaNews International provides a showcase, with an edition dedicated to resources provided by ERNs concerning COVID-19 and RD and resources provided by the ERNs for refugees/displaced persons.